gilbertconsult/indesign-scripting-fail/README.md

 # indesign-scripting-fail
 Public documentation of items that aren't in the InDesign scripting DOM

+## Share For Review
+None of the Share For Review functionality is present in the DOM, not even the ability to check for the presence of an Share For Review comments in the document.

+## Text To Image (Beta)
+None of this functionality is in the DOM as far as I know.

 ## app.generalPreferences.objectsMoveWithPage
 The documentation states that this setting only affects page objects when the page is moved via the UI.
 InDeed, this setting will select/deselect the option in the InDesign Control Panel, but it has no affect on page items if a page is moved via scripting.
 No known workarounds.
 Documented 2023-06-12, InDesign vs. 18.3